sc-ventures/cloudbreak-documentation/docs/os-launch.md

 [OpenStack Administrator Guide](https://docs.openstack.org/ops-guide/index.html) (External)

-#### Import Images to OpenStack
+#### Import images to OpenStack

-An OpenStack administrator must perform these steps to add the Cloudbreak deployer and HDP base and prewarmed images to your OpenStack deployment.
+An OpenStack administrator must perform these steps to add the Cloudbreak deployer image to your OpenStack deployment.

+> Importing prewarmed and base HDP and HDF images is no longer required.

-##### Import Cloudbreak Deployer Image
+##### Import Cloudbreak deployer image

 Import Cloudbreak deployer image using the following steps.